Spuk99/Bioinformatics-project-HiRGC/README.md

 Goal of this project is to implement the high-speed and high-ratio referential genome compression algorithm.
 Original article can be found [here](https://doi.org/10.1093/bioinformatics/btx412) and the original repository can be found [here](https://github.com/yuansliu/HiRGC).

+Example on how to run the program can be found below.

 # Authors

 - [Katarina Mišura](https://github.com/Spuk99)